Lord-KA/doc/doc/getting_started/using_compat.rst

         ---
         ...

-   all options can be set as 'old'/'new' according to such values in table or directly true/false.
+   all options can be set as 'old'/'new' according to such values in the table or directly true/false.

 #.
 You can check if a specific option has been set correctly: